 TONY CAMACHO / SCIENCE PHOTO LIBRARY TONY CAMACHO / SCIENCE PHOTO LIBRARY

 Sable antelope (Hippotragus niger) inhabit the southern savannah of Africa, in herds of up to 25 females, numerous young and a dominant male.
 Males and females look the same until the age of three, when males grow a dark brown coat and their antlers become longer and curved.
-Females (one seen here) are light brown and their antlers do not exceed one metre in length.
+Females (one seen here) are light brown and their horns do not exceed one metre in length.
 They are one of the largest antelopes (females are only slightly smaller and lighter than males) and can weigh up to 240 kilograms and reach a height of 140 centimetres.
 As such they have few predators, even lions seldom attack.
-Photographed in the Hwange National Park, Zimbabwe.
+Photographed in Namibia.

 Model release not required.
 Property release not required.